th-we/deskflow-wiki/Project-config.md

 > [!WARNING]
 > WIP: This is a bit rambly and needs more structure.

+> "The more we try to force things, the more you're gimping your project." -- Chris

 Here's our general philosophy about CI vs dev env.

 We believe it's a mistake to try to match CI on local dev env because the more you try to replicate CI locally, the more you compromise your setup configuration; it becomes more complex and buggy.
 This is why we don't maintain build scripts; each build script is like a mini-program with its own bugs.